 - 1/2 teaspoon red pepper flakes

-- Add the onion/garlic mixture and the rest of the ingredients into slow cooker (no smaller than 5-quart) and cook on low for at least 9-11 hours (or 5-7 hours on high).
+- Add the onion/garlic mixture and the rest of the ingredients into a 5- or 6-quart slow cooker.
+Stir, cover, and cook on LOW for 9-11 hours (or on HIGH for 5-7 hours).

 - Taste and adjust seasonings, as desired.